tinuxin/AmazingCo/README.md

 To get all nodes of a specific height
 `curl -X GET http://localhost:8080/nodes/height/<HEIGHT>`

-# Bad excuses
+## TODO
-I did not have time to finish the NodeControllerTest.
-I would have liked to have tested all the endpoints but the foundation for the rest of the tests is in place.
+I would have liked to have tested all the endpoints in NodeControllerTest but the foundation for the rest of the tests is in place.

-After I finished code I realized that I have probably misunderstood one of the requirements.
-As you can see from the code I understood _1) Get all children nodes of a given node (the given node can be anyone in the tree structure)._ as _Get all decendants of a parent_.
-My interpretation unfortunately led me towards a much more complex solution in order to maintain proper performance.
-The reason I decided to go with Neo4j was in entirely to support this requirement without doing recursive queries to the db.
-To just get the direct children I would have just used a relational database and stored the parent_id for every node.
-A simple query for Nodes with a specific parent_id would return all children.
-Switching parent would have been as easy as changing the parent_id.